Dual Degree Options

 Places are limited, and the decision as to whether to allow students to spend their second year in Germany will be made on the basis of your exam performance in semester one.

-Students who are accepted onto the dual degree must have successfully completed the semester one taught modules at Nottingham with a minimum grade of 60%.
+Students who are accepted onto the dual degree must have successfully completed the semester one taught modules at Nottingham with an average grade of at least 60%.
+Students must also have obtained a passing grade in all semester one taught modules.